 Example 06: Custom Normalization¶

-Neural networks train faster when inputs are properly scaled.
+Neural networks train best when inputs are properly scaled.
 TSFast normalizes inputs by default using z-score normalization.
-This example shows all built-in scalers, compares their effects on training, and demonstrates how to create a custom scaler.
+This example shows all built-in scalers, how to swap and compare them on a benchmark, and how to create a custom scaler.

 Setup¶